rajnish4dba/GoogleBigQuery_Scripts/README.md

 #Prerequisite:

-1.machine is able to access BigQuery (install and configure gcloud).
+1.machine is able to access BigQuery (install and configure gcloud)
 2. you must have google cloud storage